The large scale structure formation in an expanding universe: Thermodynamics

 where we assumed $G=m=1$.
-In the plots of the Fig. \ref{fig7} we can see behavior of $\alpha$ for various values of $n$ and $R_{1}$.
-From the equation (\ref{alpha1}), we can find that $\frac{d\alpha}{dn}=0$ yields $n=\frac{1}{2}$.
-Hence, maximum value of $\alpha$ is obtained in the radiation-dominated universe as illustrated in Fig. \ref{fig7} (a).
-Also, in the Fig. \ref{fig7} (b), we can see that $\alpha$ parameter is enhanced by increasing $R_{1}$.
+As the gravitational partition function is proportional to $\alpha$, it is important to analyze the behavior of $\alpha$ in such models.
+This is because $\alpha$ depends on the cosmological constant, and this cosmological constant can be used to analyze the effects of the dark matter and dark energy, in models of interacting dark matter and dark energy (\citealt{cosd1}; \citealt{cosd2}; \citealt{cosd3}; \citealt{cosd4}; \citealt{cosd5}).
+In the plots of Fig. \ref{fig7}, we observe the behavior of $\alpha$ for various values of $n$ and $R_{1}$.
+From Eq. (\ref{alpha1}), we find that $\frac{d\alpha}{dn}=0$ yields $n=\frac{1}{2}$.
+Hence, maximum value of $\alpha$ is obtained in the radiation-dominated Universe, as illustrated in Fig. \ref{fig7} (a).
+Also, in Fig. \ref{fig7} (b), we can see that $\alpha$ increases with increasing $R_{1}$.

-The maximum of $\alpha$ corresponds to minimum of the Helmholtz free energy.
-It is found by analyzing the equation (\ref{F0}) which is illustrated in Fig. \ref{fig8}.
-It is clear from the Fig. \ref{fig8} (a) that minimum of the Helmholtz free energy corresponds to $n=\frac{1}{2}$, while from the Fig. \ref{fig8} (b), we can see that maximum of the Helmholtz free energy is obtained by the larger $R_{1}$.
+The maximum of $\alpha$ corresponds to the minimum of the Helmholtz free energy.
+This behavior can be obtained from Eq. (\ref{F0}) and is illustrated in Fig. \ref{fig8}.
+In fact, we observe from Fig. \ref{fig8} (a), that the minimum of the Helmholtz free energy, which is equilibrium state of a given system, corresponds to $n=\frac{1}{2}$.
+Also it is obvious from Fig. \ref{fig8} (b) that the Helmholtz free energy increases by increasing $R_{1}$.
+Moreover, we can see that for $n<3$ the Helmholtz free energy is negative.